 Melissa earned her Bachelor of Arts Degree in psychology from the University of Central Florida and her master’s degree in mental health counseling from Argosy University.
 She has served as the director of outpatient mental health services and is now occupying the role of director of school-based mental health services for The Florida Center.
 Melissa practices ‘time-ins’ with her child at home which supports a positive parent-child relationship based on security, connectedness, and open communication.

 Tamra graduated with a master’s degree in social work from Loyola University in Chicago.
 She is a bilingual licensed clinical social worker specializing in early childhood and prevention.
 Previously, Tamra was the lead trainer in the Midwest for ACT Raising Safe Kids, an evidence-based violence prevention curriculum.
 In addition, Tamra has been trained in a number of other evidence-based curriculums including Circle of Security Parenting, Families Moving Forward (FMF), Helping the Non-Compliant Child, Chicago Parent Program and Youth Mental Health First Aid.

-The Florida Center Institute is a program of The Florida Center for Early Childhood.
-Other programs provided by the center include:
+The Florida Center Institute is a division of The Florida Center for Early Childhood.
+Learn more about our programs below.

 This award-winning, home-based visiting program promotes healthy parenting and child development.
 Skilled professionals provide parenting support, education, and community resources.

 Reducing the amount of trauma affecting children up to three years old who are in the child welfare system, this program works with judges, families, and teams of professionals, so parents learn to create a healthy, stable home for their children.